 “430 million owners of cycles in China represent the biggest increase of individual mobility of the human history.
 Although the fast multiplication of cars in China and the traffic jams which they generate in urban zones focus the attention, the bicycle remains the biggest means of individual mobility for hundreds of millions Chinese.”
-Publication of the Earth Policy Institute, Extract of book, July 6th, 2010
+Publication of the Earth Policy Institute, Extract of a book.

 Although China is actually known as the world capital of bicycles, this western invention didn’t took its place easily in the country.
 At the end of the 19th century, when the bicycle tendency reaches China, this one, then under western influence, was unwilling integrating a new western invention.